What is UDS Reporting in Healthcare? Everything You Need to Know

 1. Data Accuracy & Completeness Issues

-- Challenge: Inconsistent data entry, missing patient records, and incorrect reporting can affect accuracy.
+• Problem: Inconsistent data entry, missing patient records, and reporting errors all reduce accuracy.

 2. Integration with EHR Systems